djndl1/Commentarii/Latin History.md

 Word Order: Verb-final, the unmarked word order in PIE, but textual or pragmatic factors may have led to fronting of the verb of amplification ofsentence through the addition of extra materials after the verb.

-e.g.
+> e.g.
+>

-Manios med _vhevhaked_ Numasioi (Manius me fecit Numerio, 7th BC)
+> Manios med _vhevhaked_ Numasioi (Manius me fecit Numerio, CIL I^2^ 3, 7th cen.
+BC)
+>

-eco urna _titas vendias_ mamarcos med _vheced_ (ego urna Titae Vendiae, Mamarcus me fecit, 7th BC)
+> eco urna _titas vendias_ mamarcos med _vheced_
+>  (ego urna Titae Vendiae, Mamarcus me fecit, Tita vendia vase, 7th cen.
+BC)
+>

-_iouesat_ deiuos qoi med mitat nei ted endo cosmis virco sied duenos med feced en manom enom duenoi ne med malos tatod
+> _iouesat_ deiuos qoi med mitat nei ted endo cosmis virco sied duenos med feced en manom enom duenoi ne med malos tatod
- (iurat (per) deos qui me mittit, ne in te comis virgo sit, bonus me fecit in ?? bono, ne me malus clepito?)
-6th BC
+>  (iurat (per) deos qui me mittit, ne in te comis virgo sit, bonus me fecit in ?? bono, ne me malus clepito?)
+CIL I^2^ 4, 6th cen.
+BC
+>

-hoi med mitat kauios monios qetios donom pro fileod
+> hoi med mitat kauios monios qetios donom pro fileod
-(hīc me mittit Gaius monius Cetius donum pro filio)
+> (hīc me mittit Gaius monius Cetius donum pro filio, CIL I^2^, 6th cen.
+BC)
+>

-iei steterai popliosio valesiosio suodales mamartei
+> iei steterai popliosio valesiosio suodales mamartei
-(ii steterunt Publii Valerii sodales Marti)  5th-6th BC
+> (ii steterunt Publii Valerii sodales Marti) CIL I^2^ 2832a, 5th-6th BC
-The companions of Publius Valerius set up to Mars in ?
+> The companions of Publius Valerius set up to Mars in ?
+>

-esom kom meois sociois trifos audeom duom nei pari med
+> esom kom meois sociois trifos audeom duom nei pari med
-(sum cum meis sociis tribus Audiorum duorum, ne cape me) 4th-5th BC
+> (sum cum meis sociis tribus Audiorum duorum, ne cape me) Garigliano bowl, 4th-5th BC

 $\quad\quad$Verbs generally follow directly after their accusative complements.
 The subject follows the verb if it is especially long or complex, and dative complements also follow in all the early inscription.
 The rigid verb-final pattern may never have been a feature of spoken Latin.

 $\quad\quad$In Platus, the verb-final order predominates in subordinate clauses, where emphasis is less of an issue.
 Verbs almost always follow pronomial objects.
 Imperatives go to the initial position.
 Subjects are also found following the verb particularly when the verb is passive, and where theverb is fronted or the subject is a long constituent.

+### 1.5 The Position of Latin within the IE family

+$\quad\quad$The IE language groups which have been spoken adjacent to the Latin speech area in historic times are Germanic, Celtic, and Greek.
+The features shared by Latin and Greek reflected common inheritance from the parent language, lost in other IE languages, rather than new developments.

+$\quad\quad$The Italo-Celtic subgroup theory have had adherents to the present day.
+The most widely discussed is the o-stem genitive singular marker \*-ī, but it may be an expamle of a borrowed inflectional morph between closely related languages.
+The verbal endings in \*-r seemed a clear indication of a special relationship between Italic and Celtic, until the discovery of new IE languages such as Tocharian and Hittite, implying r-endings to be a retained archaism.
+It has been suggested that the 3rd person plural in the Italic and Celtic medio-passive conjugations derives from \*-ntro (Jasanoff 1997).
+The most comprehensive survey was carried out by a team led by Don Ringe (Ringe, Warnow and Taylor 2002), showing a close relationship between Italic and Celtic.
+There are only four features shared to the exclusion of any other subgroup.

+1. The phonological change of \*pVk^w^- to \*k^w^Vk^w^-, cf. quinque <*penk^w^e;
+2. The productive suffix \*-tiōn-;
+3. the word for "lake", \*loku-;
+4. the verb "sing" \*kan-;